KeigoAlexTanaka/js-express-intro-lesson/README.md

 });
 ```

 Whenever an HTTP request to `http://localhost:5678/` is made, the handler function is called.
-This function has access to two variables: `req` and `resresponse` which represent the HTTP request (any information the user sent along to us) and the HTTP response.
+This function has access to two variables: `req` and `res` which represent the HTTP request (any information the user sent along to us) and the HTTP response.

 You might end up doing a lot in these route handler functions.
 One thing they have to do is **send** an HTTP response back, which we're doing here with `res()`